 The effective period of a marketing authorisation for a medical product is not permanent.
 Subject to the type of medical product, an approval for a new medicine is generally subject to re-examination six years after its initial authorisation.
-Additionally, the MHLW will occasionally conduct a re-evaluation of a medicine.
+Additionally, the MHLW occasionally conducts re-evaluations of medicines.